Krishna Chandra Punetha

 Krishna Chandra Punetha (died 23 September 2020) was an Indian politician and a member of the Bharatiya Janata Party.
 Punetha was a member of the Uttarakhand Legislative Assembly from the Pithoragarh constituency in Pithoragarh district.
 Punetha served two terms as a member of the Assembly.

+He was elected from Pithoragarh Assembly constituency on BJP ticket in 1991 and 1996.
+He lost in 1993 to Mahendra Singh Mahra.

 Punetha died at his home in Lohaghat on 23 September 2020.